Primary Navigation Mobile

 Those in the back don’t have much to complain about, though.
 Six-foot adults enjoy a good three inches of headroom and there’s so much space in the footwells, you could stretch out even if you’re wearing clown shoes.
 The rear seat back reclines, too, which takes the strain out of longer journeys.

-The third row is tight, but it’s manageable.
+The third row is tight for adults , but it’s manageable.
 Unlike lowlier seven-seat SUVs such as the Skoda Kodiaq and the SsangYong Rexton, the SQ7’s rearmost seats are also electrically operated.
 They rise out of the boot floor at the touch of a button, which is sure to amuse children and big kids alike.
+To get into the third row you have to tumble the second row seats down, however, which is a slightly older-style solution compared to the tilt and slide method used in newer rivals.

 It’s a riot.
-Audi’s twin-turbocharged 4.0-litre V8 petrol engine produces 507hp and 770Nm of torque, so a flex of your big toe is enough to overtake almost anything short of a McLaren 720S.
+Audi’s twin-turbocharged 4.0-litre V8 petrol engine produces 507hp and 770Nm of torque, so a flex of your big toe is enough to overtake almost anything.
 Its character is a lot different to the old diesel engine, too.
 Peak torque doesn’t arrive until 4,000rpm for the new petrol V8, compared to a lazy 1,000rpm with the old diesel.
-That means you need to wring the engine out for the best results – but it sounds great, so that’s no hardship.
+That means you need to wring the engine out for the best results – but it sounds great, accompanied by a ground-sounding sports exhaust, so that’s no hardship.

 The SQ7 is far quicker than it has any right to be.
 It’s a 2.2-tonne seven-seat SUV that can get from 0–62mph in 4.1 seconds and hit a top speed of 155mph.
-In a straight line at least, it’ll outstrip thoroughbred sports cars like the Lotus Emira, Porsche 718 Cayman and Alpine A110.
+In a straight line at least, it’ll outstrip thoroughbred some sports cars, such as the Porsche 718 Cayman

 Acceleration is visceral and comical in equal measure.
 Floor it with the chassis in comfort mode and the SQ7’s nose rises like a speed boat getting on a plane.
 Then, once the turbos have spooled and the eight-speed automatic has found the correct gear, you’re fired towards the horizon like a missile.